davidKolesar/C-Programming-Curriculum/README.md

 * The C progamming langauge was created by Dennis Ritchie at Bell Telephone Laboratories in 1972.
 * C was created for the specfic purpose of designing the UNIX operating system.
 * Many programmers used C to solve problems.
-This resulted in disharmony, so the American National STandards Institute (ANSI) formed a committe in 1983 to create ANSI Standard C. Modern compilers adhere to these standards.
+This resulted in disharmony, so the American National Standards Institute (ANSI) formed a committe in 1983 to create ANSI Standard C. Modern compilers adhere to these standards.
 * There was a predecessor language named B (That's why it's called C).